 Figure X. Bar plot representing model-based least-square means for accuracy on the explicit response task, per method of responding.
 Error bars represent the standard error of the mean.
 Stars on the bar represent significance level of the mean difference as compared to chance level (50%).
 Stars above the bars represent the significance levels of the difference between means.
 Note that chance level is represented by the dashed horizontal line.

+Pieter – remember to try to get rid of so much white space.
+Do not underestimate the importance of a clean visual presentation – make this thesis appear like a real book in formatting!
+And remember to start filling in the Figure numbers and Table numbers (and do the power analyses) – the little things can be super important!

 5.4 Discussion